HackThisSite/Ostiary-Client-PHP/doc/api/Client.md

 : JSON Web Token identifier of the session
 * `(array) $options`
 : [optional] Array of optional settings.
 Allowed key/values:
    ttl  (int)   Override the TTL value for this Ostiary client.
-Default: undefined
+Default: -1
+      Values: -1 = use TTL on record, 0 = never expire, >0 = expire in X seconds
+      Setting ttl >= 0 will update the TTL setting on record to match this.

 **Return Values**